bhargavvc/system-design/SystemDesignBeginners.md

 Both replication and sharding are vital strategies in modern database design.
 Replication primarily enhances data availability and read performance, while sharding focuses on distributing data to improve scalability and performance.
 Understanding the trade-offs and implementations of these techniques is crucial for designing robust and efficient database systems.

+# 17. CAP Theorem

-### 17. CAP Theorem: Understanding the Trade-offs in Distributed Databases
+## Understanding the Trade-offs in Distributed Databases

 The **CAP theorem**, also known as Brewer's theorem, is a fundamental principle in the realm of distributed databases.
 It highlights the trade-offs that system designers must consider when designing systems that require data replication across multiple nodes.

-### Key Concepts of CAP Theorem
+## Key Concepts of CAP Theorem
 ![CAP Theorm](https://raw.githubusercontent.com/bhargavvc/system-design/main/img/CAPTheorem.png)